Mimi Coertse

-Maria Sophia (Mimi) Coertse, DMS (born 12 June 1932) is a South African soprano.

-On 26 January 2020, Mimi was also inaugurated as a living legend in the South African Legends Museum.
-She was one of only 20 South African legends of whom a bust was also made.
+Maria Sophia Coertse (12 June 1932 – 27 April 2026) was a South African soprano who appeared professionally as Mimi Coertse.
+Born in Durban, she began her vocal studies in 1949.
+She moved to Europe in 1953, first to England and later to the Netherlands and Austria.
+Coertse made her debut in opera in 1955 in Parsifal, and continued to perform with various opera companies until 1978.
+Coertse attained the rank of Kammersängerin, and received the Decoration for Meritorious Services, the Austrian Cross of Honour for Science and Art, and an honorary doctorate in philosophy from the University of Pretoria, among others.
+She was married three times and had two adopted children.
+Coertse died in April 2026 at the age of 93.

 Early life

-Coertse, born in Durban, matriculated at the Helpmekaar Girls High School in Johannesburg.
+Coertse, born in Durban on 12 June 1932, matriculated at the Helpmekaar Girls High School in Johannesburg.
 She began vocal studies in South Africa in 1949.
 Her first vocal coach in Johannesburg was Aimee Parkerson.

 Her debut performance in South Africa was singing Handel's Messiah at the Johannesburg City Hall on 11 December 1951.
 In July 1953 she married broadcaster and composer Dawid Engela.
 She left South Africa in September 1953 for London, and then went via The Hague to Vienna.
 In January 1954 she started training with Maria Hittorff and Josef Witt.

 Opera career

-Coertse made her debut in January 1955 as the "first flower girl" in Wagner's Parsifal at the Teatro San Carlo in Naples, Karl Böhm conducting.
-She also sang in Basel at the Teatro San Carlo.
+Coertse made her debut in January 1955 as the "first flowermaiden" in Wagner's Parsifal at the Teatro San Carlo in Naples, with Karl Böhm conducting.
+She also sang in Basel and at the Teatro San Carlo, Naples.
 On 17 March 1956 she made her debut at the Vienna State Opera as the Queen of the Night in Die Zauberflöte by Mozart and remained with the Vienna State Opera until 1978.
 Her Covent Garden debut was in 1956, in the same role.

-Her roles were limited in the United Kingdom as the Equity boycott of South Africa due to Apartheid, prevented its members from having anything to do with South Africa's entertainment industry.
+Her roles were limited in the United Kingdom as the Equity boycott of South Africa due to Apartheid prevented its members from having anything to do with South Africa's entertainment industry.